browse illustration examples @Butterflybroth on Instagram

-A signed and numbered limited edition of 250, this original rendering is a new conceptualization of the classic Blind Justice image.
-The artwork is printed on 80# bright white acid-free cover paper, signed and numbered by hand by the artist, and shipped ready for mounting and framing.
+Blind Justice, pictured here, is a hand-signed and numbered print, limited edition of 250, a new conceptualization of the classic Blind Justice image.
+The artwork is printed on 80# bright white acid-free cover paper, signed and numbered by hand by the artist, shipped ready for mounting and framing.
 With a sheet size of 12.5″ x 18″ and actual image size slightly smaller, this print is of an original drawing that combines both pen and ink and pencil.

 Blind Justice is seated, draped in cloaks whose complexity illustrate the difficult nature of Her task.